aerospike/aerospike-vector-search-examples/README.md

 # Aerospike Vector Search (Proximus)

 > [!NOTE]
 > Proximus is currently in Alpha and available by invitation only.
-Changes to our client and APIs are expected.
+Breaking changes to our client and APIs are expected.
 If you want to try out Proximus, please fill out [this form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).

 Aerospike Vector Search (Proximus) delivers an Approximate Nearest Neighbor (ANN) search using the Hierarchal Navigable Small World (HNSW) algorithm.
 Proximus provides a new set of capabilities and APIs for performing vector operations.
 This repository contains example apps for using Proximus to showcase these APIs, as well as the Python client.